0xPolygonMiden/miden-vm/package/README.md

 ## Overview

-The `miden-package` crate provides the `Package` type, which represents a Miden package.
+The `miden-mast-package` crate provides the `Package` type, which represents a Miden package.
 It contains a compiled `Library`/`Program` along with their exported functions and dependencies.

 ## Binary Format